lamisChebbi/GenkitRecipesApp/APP_CREATION_GUIDE.md

 ### Step 1: Configure Genkit

 In `src/ai/genkit.ts`, we initialize Genkit.
-This is a one-time setup that tells our app which AI model to use.
+This is a one-time setup that tells our app which AI model to use **by default**.

 ```typescript
 // src/ai/genkit.ts